C0DE8/phalcon2-debug-widget/README.markdown

 defined('PHALCONDEBUG') || define('PHALCONDEBUG', true);
 ```

-After you have setup your \Phalcon\Loader and \Phalcon\DI\FactoryDefault() create a new instance of the debug widget.
+After you have setup your \Phalcon\Loader and \Phalcon\DI\FactoryDefault() create a new instance of the debug widget inside your "index.php", where application is started.

 ```php
 if (PHALCONDEBUG) {